If you are a citizen of the European Economic Area (EEA) or Switzerland, you have a right to work in the UK

 Applications for the registration certificate (yellow card) must be made using form CR1, available on this webpage.
 You can apply by post or in person.
 Please fill in your form in pencil then book an appointment to see an International Student Adviser, who will check your application and documents.

 Please visit this webpage for more information about applying for the registration certificate.

 If you are taking a work placement as part of your studies at Aston, you will still need to apply for a yellow card before you start your placement.
 Please plan well ahead to avoid delaying the start of your placement while waiting for your card to arrive.
-As of December 2013 it was taking the Home Office 6-9 months to process work authorisation applications for Bulgarian and Romanian nationals but it is not clear how long it will take for Croatian nationals.
 Employers may ask to see your yellow card before making you a placement offer, so apply during the first year of your course to make sure you don't miss out.

 If, in the last 12 months, you have successfully completed either a recognised UK Bachelor’s degree, Master’s degree, PhD or equivalent postgraduate certificate or postgraduate diploma in any subject, you can apply for a registration certificate as a Highly Skilled person ("Blue card").
 You'll need to apply using form CR2.
 Please read through the application form.

 The Blue registration certificate indicates that you can work in the UK without restrictions.
 If you hold a Yellow registration certificate from your time as a student, you can work full time for 4 months from the official end date of your course.
 If you need any help explaining this to your employer, please speak with an adviser at The Hub Advice Zone.